psarando/shire-reckoning/README.md

-since it is demonstrated in [The Lord of the Rings: A Reader's Companion](#references) that Tolkien used the actual moon phases of 1941-1942 as a reference for the moon phases described in [The Lord of the Rings](#references), but these moon phases only align with the dates in the narrative if those Shire Calendar dates start reckoning their year from December 25 in 1940 and 1941.
+since it is demonstrated in [The Lord of the Rings: A Reader's Companion](#references) that Tolkien used the actual moon phases of 1941-1942 as a reference for the moon phases described in [The Lord of the Rings](#references), but these moon phases only align with the dates in the narrative if those Shire Calendar dates are reckoned with their New Year's Day on December 25 in 1940 and 1941.
 Note this annotation from [The Lord of the Rings: A Reader's Companion](#references) referring to its chart demonstrating this alignment: